 A good diet coupled with frequent exercise nourishes the body, increases circulation and keeps stress levels under control.

-An occasional piece of chocolate can be included in the diet without guilty feelings.
+An occasional piece of dark chocolate can be included in the diet without the disadvantages of guilty feelings.

 Chocolate a Guilt Free Treat